Exhibitions Review

-»People who still could have lived« - Victims of Nazi Crimes Represented in the Prinzhorn Collection
+»People who still could have lived« - Victims of National Socialist Crimes at the Prinzhorn Collection

 Special Exhibition 23 November 2023 to 31 March 2024